Why Are We Going Crazy Looking for Unconditional Happiness

 The question “Why do people behave strangely?” can sound strange and ambiguous.
 Yet, it is at the heart of a more profound question, which is: “Why are we still unhappy?”
-Afterwards, it is because we are unhappy that we behave strangely.
-Here are a few examples:
+Afterward, it is because we are unhappy that we behave strangely.
+Here are a few examples.

 Examples of Why Do People Behave Strangely

-When I say “people behave strangely,” I mean that they get tattoos, dress up in crazy styles, buy boats and monkeys (as Justin Bieber did), get some funky hairstyle, or straight up act crazy, whatever this means.
-Here, some clarification is necessary.
-No, truly “normal” and “complete” person would ever consider doing any of these things if they were already truly happy and complete.
-However, people do all sorts of crazy things in order to get what they want from life, whatever that is.
-More often than not, they don’t even know what they ultimately want from life and they just chase something random, which society or marketing told them to chase, such as social validation.
-Of course, something like social validation is too ambiguous, which is why most people are lost in today’s world.
+When I say “people behave strangely,” I mean that they get tattoos, dress up in crazy styles, buy boats and monkeys (like Justin Bieber did), get funky hairstyles, or just act crazy in general.
+However, it is important to clarify that a truly “normal” and “complete” person would never consider doing any of these things if they were already truly happy and complete.
+People often engage in all sorts of crazy behaviors in their quest for what they want in life, even though they may not even know exactly what that is.
+They often chase something arbitrary that society or marketing has told them to chase, such as social validation.
+However, these goals are often too vague and undefined, which is why so many people feel lost in today’s world.

-In the case of getting a tattoo, a person may think that tattoos look cool on other people and they want to try to see how they will look with one.
-It doesn’t need to make sense as to how a tattoo will directly or indirectly give them what they want from life, and perhaps it is just a stepping stone towards getting the desired result.
-In other words, it can be an experimental need, designed to test whether they are going in the right direction.
-After one experiment, they may do another experiment, or they will run numerous experiments at the same time.
-After this experiment is done, a different experiment can take place.
-For example, this person will get another tattoo, or perhaps they will buy a new piece of jewelry, but the underlying pattern is always the same:
+In the case of getting a tattoo, a person may think that tattoos look cool on others and want to see how they would look with one.
+It doesn’t necessarily have to have a direct or indirect impact on their desired life outcome.
+Perhaps it’s just a stepping stone towards achieving the desired result.
+In other words, it can be an experimental need, meant to test if they are heading in the right direction.
+They may conduct more experiments or run multiple experiments concurrently.
+Once the initial experiment is completed, a different experiment may follow, such as getting another tattoo or purchasing new jewelry.
+However, the underlying pattern remains the same:

 Why Even the Rich People Behave Strangely